Drug & Alcohol Rehab Bradford & Near Bradford

 Whatever help you need to beat addiction – whether from a conventional drug and alcohol rehab in Bradford or one of these excellent alternative sources – allow our team to help by calling us today on 0800 088 66 86

-There is a process that all residents go through on entering rehab.
+There is a process that all residents go through upon entering rehab.
 This ensures each person receives the treatment appropriate for their needs.
 There are two or three assessments to do, including the following:

-The AUDIT assessment for alcohol use
+The AUDIT assessment for alcohol use at a drug and alcohol rehab in Bradford

 When a person has an alcohol problem, the AUDIT (Alcohol Use Disorders Identification Test) will be used.
 This is essential as it effectively captures all the relevant information needed.